rust-lang/rfcs/text/0000-pi-types.md

 stop such malformed bounds in _declarations_ and _function definitions_, due to mathematical limitations.

-### SMT-solvers?

-This RFC doesn't propose such thing, but future possibilities are worth discussing:

-#### What a Rusty SMT-solver would look like

-The simplest and least obstructive SMT-solver is the SAT-based one.
-SAT is a class of decision problem, where a boolean formula, with some arbitrary number of free variables, is determined to be satisfiable or not.
-Obviously, this is decidable (bruteforcing is the simplest algorithm, since the search space is finite, bruteforcing is guaranteed to terminate).

-SAT is NP-complete, and even simple statements such as `x + y = y + x` can take a long time to prove.
-A non-SAT (symbolic) SMT-solver is strictly more expressive, due to not being limited to finite integers, however first-order logic is not generally decidable, and thus such solvers are often returning "Satisfiable", "Not satisfiable", "Not known".

-In general, such algorithms are either slow or relatively limited.
-An example of such a limitation is in the [Dafny language](https://github.com/Microsoft/dafny), where programs exist that compile when having the bound `a \/ b`, but fails when having the bound `b \/ a`.
-This can be relatively confusing the user.

-It is worth noting that the technology on this area is still improving, and these problems will likely be marginalized in a few years.

-Another issue which is present in Rust, is that you don't have any logical (invariant) information about the return values.
-Thus, a SMT-solver would work relatively poorly (if at all) non-locally (e.g. user defined functions).

-That issue is not something that prevents us from adopting a SMT-solver, but it limits the experience with having one.

-#### Backwards compatibility

-While I am against adding SMT-solvers to `rustc`, it is worth noting that this change is, in fact, compatible with future extensions for more advanced theorem provers.

-The only catch with adding a SMT-solver is that errors on unsatisfiability or contradictions would be a breaking change.
-By throwing a warning instead, you essentially get the same functionality.

 ## The grammar

 These extensions expand the type grammar to: